-Ng Thin Poh, a Malaysian aged 56, has been re-designated as our Executive Chairman effective 1 March 2014.
-He stepped down as Chief Executive Officer on 1 March 2014 and continues to play an integral role in the Group as Executive Chairman.
+Ng Thin Poh, a Malaysian aged 57, has been re-designated as our Executive Chairman effective 1 March 2014.
 He graduated with a Bachelor of Science (Honours) degree, majoring in chemistry, from University of Malaya in 1981.
 Upon graduation, he started his career in chemical distribution as a Sales Executive in Texchem Malaysia Sdn Bhd.
-In 1982 and 1983, he was a Sales Executive in Jebsen & Jessen (M) Sdn Bhd and Rhone-Poulenc Sdn Bhd respectively, of which both companies are distributors of chemicals.
+In 1982 and 1983, he was a sales executive in Jebsen & Jessen (M) Sdn Bhd and Rhone-Poulenc Sdn Bhd respectively, of which both companies are distributors of chemicals.
 In 1989, he left Rhone-Poulenc Sdn Bhd and founded SCSB.
-He is actively involved in expanding the Group's business territory in the South East Asia region.